Marvin Lewis

-Lewis' head coaching tenure oversaw improved fortunes for the struggling Bengals and helped transform the team into postseason contenders.
-At the time of his hiring, the Bengals had not had a winning season or postseason appearance since 1990 and finished with a franchise-worst 2–14 record.
+During Lewis' head coaching tenure the struggling Bengals had improved fortunes and he helped transform the team into postseason contenders.
+At the time he was hired, the Bengals had not had a winning season or postseason appearance since 1990, and finished with a franchise-worst 2–14 record.
 By his third season, Lewis ended both droughts and led the Bengals to their first division title in 15 years.
 In total, he guided the Bengals to seven playoff appearances and four division titles, along with a franchise-best five consecutive postseason appearances from 2011 to 2015.
-Lewis is the franchise's winningest head coach at 131 and was named Coach of the Year in 2009, making him the first Bengals coach to receive the honor since team founder Paul Brown in 1970.
+He became the franchise's winningest head coach and was named Coach of the Year in 2009, making him the first Bengals coach to receive the honor since team founder Paul Brown in 1970.

 While credited with returning the Bengals to respectability, Lewis' reputation was affected by a lack of postseason success and he was ultimately unable to lead the team to a playoff win.
 His 131 regular season victories, 16 years as a head coach, and seven postseason losses are the most of NFL head coaches who have not won a playoff game.

 Early life

 Marvin Lewis was born in McDonald, Pennsylvania, a small town about twenty miles west of Pittsburgh.
 He started playing football at the age of 9 and played safety and quarterback for his team at Fort Cherry High School.
 He was on the wrestling team and played baseball in the summers.

-He initially decided to walk on as a football player at Purdue University, but subsequently received a scholarship to attend Idaho State University.
-He primarily played linebacker.
+He initially decided to walk on as a football player at Purdue University in West Lafayette, Indiana, but then received a scholarship to attend Idaho State University in Pocatello.
+He primarily was a linebacker.
 In 2001, he was inducted into Idaho State University's Sports Hall of Fame.
 He was named Idaho State Alumni of the Year for 2012.
-Lewis received both his bachelor's degree in physical education and a master's degree in athletic administration from Idaho State.
+Lewis received both a bachelor's degree in physical education and a master's degree in athletic administration from Idaho State.